 You need to contact the probation department of the court in which the disputed charges were brought.
 This means if you are disputing several different charges out of several different courts, you must contact each of the probation departments of the various courts.
 This also pertains to records which incorrectly report that someone was convicted of a crime.

 What are the requirements for verifying the information contained on the CORI request form?

-Can a person access their own criminal record?
+Can individuals access their own criminal records?

 Yes, they can request a copy of their criminal record through the Department of Criminal Justice Information Services.